 Comedians who participated in Comedy Central’s roast of Rob Lowe instead wound up pointing their arrows at another target on Saturday night — conservative pundit Ann Coulter.

-Although conservative firebrand Coulter is best known for taking on a prickly tone with the left-leaning media, she joined funny folks at the taping of the “R
+Although conservative firebrand Coulter is best known for taking on a prickly tone with the left-leaning media, she joined funny folks at the taping of the “Roast of Rob Lowe” and immediately found herself the object of their playful ridicule.

 “She seems stiff and conservative, but Ann gets wild in the sheets.
 Just ask the Klan,” joked roast master David Spade.
 “It looks like she’s having a good time.
 I haven’t seen her laugh this hard since Trayvon Martin got shot.”